EU Watch

 Obama for the chemical weapons use as a “red line” in his Syria politics and

 elevated Putin's reputation.
-Later for this move Putin was
+Later for this move Putin was nominated (or

 rather orchestrated this nomination) for the Noble Prize.